World Bank says nations ill-prepared to battle pandemic diseases - Nigeria Today

 World Bank says nations ill-prepared to battle pandemic diseases

-“Given the scale of risk to human lives and livelihoods, the investment case for financing preparedness is compelling.”

-The post World Bank says nations ill-prepared to battle pandemic diseases appeared first on Premium Times Nigeria.
+The post World Bank says nations ill-prepared to battle pandemic diseases appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share